amanoxsolutions/mlops-realtime-data-ingestion/README.md

 * model monitoring
 * model deployment

-This application is currently:
-* ingesting in real time Blockchain transactions,
-* filtering duplicate transactions,
-* aggregating in real time some transaction features to compute the minute
-  * total number of transactions per minute
-  * total number of transaction fees collected per minute
-  * average number of transaction fees collected per minute
-* saving in real time the aggregated features into the Amazon SageMaker Feature Store

-> **Warning**
-> This opensource project is work in progress
-> Do not hesitate to contact us if you want to participate
 ## ToDo
 The current focus is to finalize the real time data ingestion pipeline
-* Create a Notebook to build a Forecasting model
-* Configure AWS Glue DataBrew to detect data drift and emit CloudWatch alarms
+* Change the architecture to replace the legacy Kinesis Data Analytics by a combination of Kinesis Data Streams with Managed Apache Flink
 * Automating the deletion of all the stacks when destroying the pipeline

+## The Data
+For this project, we decided to ingest blockchain transactions from the blockchain.com API (see documentation here).
+We focus on 3 simple metrics:
+* The total number of transactions
+* The total amount of transaction fees
+* The average amount of transaction fees

+These metrics are computed per minute.
+Although it might not be the best window period to analyze blockchain transactions, it allows us to quickly gather a lot of data points in a short period of time, avoiding to run the demo for too long which has an impact on the AWS billing.

 ## Architecture
 The current architecture only covers the real time data ingestion into S3 and SageMaker Feature Store
 ![](doc/images/mlops-realtime-data-ingestion.jpg)